VaibhavUpreti/authkeeper/README.md

 [![CI](https://github.com/VaibhavUpreti/authkeeper/actions/workflows/nodejs.yml/badge.svg)](https://github.com/VaibhavUpreti/authkeeper/actions/workflows/nodejs.yml)
 [![Dependabot](https://img.shields.io/badge/dependabot-enabled-success.svg)](https://dependabot.com)

-authkeeper is a lightweight JavaScript ES6 module(51.7 kB) for implementing OAuth 2.0 clients in web, desktop, and mobile applications.
+authkeeper is a lightweight JavaScript ES6 module (51.7 kB) for implementing OAuth 2.0 clients in web, desktop, and mobile applications. authkeeper is designed to work seamlessly in both **browser-based** and **server-side (Node.js)** environments.

+It is inspired by the Doorkeeper gem in Ruby, which is widely used for OAuth 2.0 authorization in Ruby on Rails applications. authkeeper provides an easy-to-use API for OAuth 2.0 authentication flows.

 Supported features: